rburbidge/interception/README.md

 3. Execute multiple operations with each `InterceptorChain`.

 ## How it works
-See [HowItWorks.java](./samples/src/main/java/com/sirnommington/interception/samples/HowItWorks.java) for the complete example.
+See [HowItWorks.java](./samples/src/main/java/com/sirnommington/interception/samples/HowItWorks.java) for a complete example.

 Let's say we have an `EnterExitInterceptor` that logs `"Enter <name>"` and `"Exit <name>"` on begin/end...

-Then we create the following `InterceptorChain`, and execute it...
+Then we create an `InterceptorChain`, and execute it...
 ```java
 InterceptorChain chain = InterceptorChain.builder()
         .interceptor(new EnterExitInterceptor("A"))